 AI voice bots are getting law firms sued.
-There’s a better way.
+The numbers are catching up fast.

-Here’s what’s actually happening: Firms deploy AI voice systems to scale outreach.
+Here’s the loop: firms deploy AI voice systems to scale outreach.
 Those systems violate TCPA.
 Plaintiffs’ lawyers file class actions.
 80% of TCPA suits are class actions now.
 One campaign can become a seven-figure problem.

-Meanwhile, every AI cold call erodes the trust that legal services depend on.
-People don’t hire lawyers they think are running call center operations.
+Every AI cold call also chips away at the trust legal services depend on.
+People don’t hire lawyers they think are running call center boiler rooms.

 Keller Williams paid $40 million in 2023 for unsolicited robocalls.
 Real estate, not legal, but the violation is identical: automated calling without proper consent.
-Legal marketing operations do this routinely.
+Most legal marketing operations do exactly this.

 Recent enforcement tells the story: